selimslab/selimslab.github.io/_NOTES/philosophy/do-what-is-right.md

 ---

-Do what you feel in your heart to be right,
+Do what you feel to be right in your heart of hearts.
+It might be hard, unsafe, or unpopular.

-neither what is easy nor what is popular.

 ---